astrohart/MFR/MFR.GUI.Windows.Presenters/README.md

 ##### Remarks

-This object's sole purpose in life is to provide the service of maintaining the history lists in the configuration data source.
+This object's sole purpose in life is to provide the service of maintaining the history lists in the config data source.

 <a name='P-MFR-GUI-Windows-Presenters-MainWindowPresenter-ConfigFilePath'></a>